hannahdesmond/mastery-curriculum/chapter10/README.md

 => "Hi there!"
 ```

-That is: when we send the message `say_hi` to a string, it should return `"Hi there!"`.
+That is, when we send the message `say_hi` to a string, it should return `"Hi there!"`.

 `say_hi` is not, by default, part of the instance methods available to strings.
 So, we have to define it, just like we did the `average` method on `Object` instances: